HomeDev GuideRecipesAPI Reference

 To log in to the site on Azure, create a user with access to the edit or admin view, start the local site while connected to the SQL Database, and perform the following steps.
 You must let the source IP address access the Azure database server.
 You can enable this in the Azure Portal on the specific SQL Database server (select the SQL server > Firewall/Virtual Networks > Add client IP).

-- Create another group WebEditors.
-The WebAdmins and WebEditorsare default Optimizely groups providing access to the edit or admin user interface.
+4. Create another group named WebEditors.
+WebAdmins and WebEditors are the default Optimizely groups that grant access to the edit and admin views.

-- Go to Create User and create a user that is a member of WebAdmins and WebEditors.
-After deployment, you will need this user later when logging in to the Azure website.
+5. Go to Create User and create a user who belongs to WebAdmins and WebEditors.
+Use this user to log in to the Azure website after deployment.

 Activate the license